Anindilyakwa people

-The Anindilyakwa people (Warnumamalya) are Aboriginal Australian people living on Groote Eylandt, Bickerton Island, and Woodah Island in the Gulf of Carpentaria in the Northern Territory of Australia.
+The Anindilyakwa people, also known as Warnumamalya or Warnindhilyagwa, are an Aboriginal Australian people living on Groote Eylandt, Bickerton Island, and Woodah Island in the Gulf of Carpentaria in the Northern Territory of Australia.

 Names

-The accepted names for the Traditional Owners of the Groote archipelago are the Anindilyakwa people or Warnumamalya ('True People' in the Anindilyakwa language).
+The accepted names for the Traditional Owners of the Groote archipelago are the Anindilyakwa people or Warnumamalya ("True People" in the Anindilyakwa language), also spelt "Warnindhilyagwa".

 Although they have a strong sense of identity, the fourteen clans on Groote Eylandt and the surrounding islands did not have a collective name that they referred to themselves.
 They have been called the Warnindilyakwa in the past.
 However, this term refers to a specific clan from the Dilyakburra peninsula on the southeastern part of the island.
 Anthropologist Norman Tindale previously used Ingura, the Nunggubuyu word for Groote Eylandt people.

 History

 Macassan traders

-Macassans from Sulawesi traded with northern Australian Aboriginal people long before the arrival of Europeans.
-Exploiting the monsoonal winds in December of each year, they sailed down in praus, to trade for native trepang, beeswax, ironwood and pearls, which they brought back to supply the southern Chinese market, where, in particular, trepang was highly sought after as a delicacy.
+Macassans from Sulawesi traded with the Anindilyakwa people long before the arrival of Europeans.
+Each December, taking advantage of the monsoonal winds, the Macassans would sail down in praus to trade for native trepang, beeswax, ironwood and pearls, which they brought back to supply the southern Chinese market, where, in particular, trepang was highly sought after as a delicacy.
 In exchange, they provided beads, metal, canoe technologies, sails, ceramics, earthenware pots and fishing hooks.

-The scale of the enterprise was large: Matthew Flinders came across one expedition involving some 1,000 sailors in 60 praus.
-After the Australian government started to impose taxes on this kind of Macassar-northern Australian commerce in the 1880s, it experienced a downturn, the last trading season concluding in 1906–1907.
+The trade network was extensive.
+On his 1803 voyage mapping Australia's coastline, Matthew Flinders came across one expedition, led by a Macassan naval chief named Pobasso, involving some 1,000 sailors across 60 praus.
+Pobasso had made at least 6 voyages to the Australian coast over 20 years.
+Macassans would continue coming to northern Australia for trade until 1907.
+The Australian government introduced taxes in the 1880s leading to its decline and the Macassan trade was effectively halted by the White Australia policy by 1906–1907.

-They introduced tamarind to the island.
-The presence in four families of genetically transmitted Machado–Joseph disease is thought to derive from a Makassar ancestor who carried the disease.
+The legacy of the Macassan traders are still evident today.
+They introduced tamarinds to the island.
+The genetic presence of Machado–Joseph disease in 4 families is thought to derive from a Makassar ancestor who carried the disease.
+Several Macassan words, mostly nouns such as dambakwa 'tobacco', anija 'alcohol', and dumbala 'cloth', have been incorporated into the Anindilyakwa language.